-Director of Membership and Chapter Relations
+Director of Professional Development and Training

 Sarah joined APSE as project coordinator in 2016.
 Sarah assists with CESP™ program, membership, and conference coordination.
 She has worked in the administrative field for a number of years helping teams with project coordination and quality assurance.
 Sarah received a bachelor’s of science in applied psychology from Pennsylvania State University.